 Good intentions: the government and remanufacturing

 A remanufactured furniture item is one that has been built to the original specification – keeping the same quality as a new item – but using a combination of reused and repaired elements as well as new parts.
-It means that the durable parts of chairs or tables, such as steel frames, are saved from landfill and reused.
+It means that the durable parts of chairs or tables, such as steel frames, are saved from landfill and reused in new designs.

 This means that as well as the cost savings, this ‘circular’ approach to office furniture has major social and sustainability benefits.
 In our experience at Rype Office, an office refit incorporating remanufacturing typically has a third of the environmental footprint of one using new furniture.
 It also creates local jobs here in the UK, with the attendant training and upskilling opportunities.

-The government has admirable ambitions to cut waste and save money by reusing and remanufacturing office furniture for its departments instead of simply buying items made with virgin resources.
+The government has admirable ambitions to cut waste and save money by reusing and remanufacturing office furniture for its departments instead of simply buying new.

 Back in 2010, the Government Buying Standard (GBS) encouraged government departments to meet 5% of their furniture requirements through reuse, refurbishing and re-upholstering of existing stock.
 Then in 2014 the updated GBS made this explicit as a policy for best practice, stating:

 “reuse and refurbishment should be deployed before any new furniture purchases and all new purchases of standard furniture should be refurbished furniture if that is available or from a core list of standard items designed to facilitate reuse and refurbishment” (Department for Environment, Food and Rural Affairs (DEFRA) – 2014).

 DEFRA’s impact assessment estimated that if this approach was adopted by central government there would be a total net benefit of £40.7 million to the UK as a whole, over a 10 year period.
 As the GBS said in 2014: